nasa-nccs-hpda/pytorch-caney/requirements/README.md

 # Getting Started

-You'll need to perform all of the steps below to run SatVision-TOA.
+In addition to the instructions below, GPU support is required to effectively run SatVision-TOA.

-## Requirements

-* Container platform _or_ virtual environment (e.g., anaconda).
-* GPU support.
-* HuggingFace account
-* SatVision-TOA datasets

-_CPU support is limited and the author does not provide any guarantee of usability._
+_ NOTE: CPU support is limited and the author does not provide any guarantee of usability._

 ## Provided

 * Docker container, which can also be converted to a Singularity container.
 * Virtual environment specification [file](environment_gpu.yml)

-CPU support is limited and the author does not provide any guarantee of usability.

 ## Architecture

-The container is built on top of NGC NVIDIA PYTORCH containers.
+* The container is built on top of NGC NVIDIA PYTORCH containers.

-This application is powered by PyTorch and PyTorch Lighning AI/ML backends.
+* This application is powered by PyTorch and PyTorch Lighning AI/ML backends.

-## Installation
+## Instructions

+1. Install container platform _or_ virtual environment (e.g., anaconda).
+2. Create a Hugging Face account.
+3. Download SatVision-TOA datasets.

+### 1. Install container platform _or_ virtual environment (e.g., anaconda).

 SatVision-TOA can be installed in at least two ways: 1) Singularity container or 2) Anaconda environment.

-### 1) Singularity Container Installation
+#### 1) Singularity Container Installation

 ```bash
 module load singularity
 singularity build --sandbox pytorch-caney docker://nasanccs/pytorch-caney:latest
 ```

-#### Container Usage
+##### Container Usage

 As an example, you can shell into the container: